Juke Box Jury: 1959–1967

 Juke Box Jury was first broadcast on BBC Television on 1 June 1959.
-Originally on Monday evenings, the BBC show was moved to early Saturday evenings starting on 3 September 1959 due to its immediate popularity.
+Originally on Monday evenings, the BBC show was moved to early Saturday evenings starting on 3 September 1959, because of its immediate popularity.
 The series was produced by Russell Turner.

 The original panel consisted of Pete Murray, Alma Cogan, Gary Miller and Susan Stranks, who gave a 'teenager's view'.
-Murray appeared every week for the first 11 episodes, however, generally the panel of judges changed from week to week and mainly featured current stars from music, television and film.
+Murray appeared every week for the first 11 episodes; however, generally the panel of judges changed from week to week and featured mainly current stars from music, television and film.
 The panel normally comprised two male and two female guests, many of whom appeared more than once.
-Singers Gary Miller and Alma Cogan were regular panelists in the early shows.
-Actor Eric Sykes was often a panelist and Katie Boyle was a frequent Juror (appearing at least 37 times), as were Lulu and Cilla Black, who appeared twelve and nine times respectively.
+Singers Gary Miller and Alma Cogan were regular panellists in the early shows.
+Actor Eric Sykes was often a panellist and Katie Boyle was a frequent Juror (appearing at least 37 times), as were Lulu and Cilla Black, who appeared twelve and nine times respectively.
 From 31 December 1966, a regular panel was established for eight consecutive editions.
 Jimmy Savile, Simon Dee, Alan Freeman and Pete Murray sat in judgement for all these programmes, having first appeared together on 3 December 1966.
-From 25 February until 1 April, the foursome continued as regular panelists, but alternating in pairs each week, with Savile and Murray appearing together, followed by Freeman and Dee.
+From 25 February until 1 April, the foursome continued as regular panellists, but alternating in pairs each week, with Savile and Murray appearing together, followed by Freeman and Dee.
 Among the diverse others from the world of entertainment who appeared were Thora Hird, Alfred Hitchcock, Spike Milligan, Lonnie Donegan, Johnny Mathis, Roy Orbison and David McCallum.

 By October 1959 Juke Box Jury had reached a weekly audience of almost 9 million viewers.
 Bill Cotton took over production of the series during 1960, to be followed later in the year by Stewart Morris and then Neville Wortman, who was to remain the producer until the series ended in 1967.

 On 7 December 1963, the panel was the four Beatles, while George Harrison and Ringo Starr both appeared separately later, as did their manager Brian Epstein, who was twice a panellist.
 John Lennon had already appeared on 29 June 1963.
 Then on 4 July 1964 the five members of the Rolling Stones formed the panel, the only time there were more than four Jurors on the programme.
 Keith Richards later wrote of this appearance: "We didn't give a shit....
 We just trashed every record they played."